niktheblak/ruuvitag-collector/README.md

-# RuuviTag-logger
+# ruuvitag-exporter
-Log RuuviTags data to SQLite or InfluxDB database.
+Exports data from RuuviTag sensors to SQLite, InfluxDB and other databases.

 Based on https://github.com/kuosman/RuuviTag-logger but modified heavily for my (and hopefully others') use case.